 Not all illnesses should be considered permanent or inevitable.
 Some health conditions can be eradicated by a change of eating habits, diet, or lifestyle.

-Reducing medical conditions and nixing your need for expensive medications (that will be extremely difficult, if not impossible to find, during hard times) can only help.
+Reducing medical conditions and nixing your need for expensive medications (that will be really difficult, if not impossible to find, during hard times) can only help.

 Learn to Relax and Meditate